jmjohnson3/NFL_Analytics_SportsBetting/README.md

 Player stat forecasts now explicitly down-weight single-game volatility.
 For each player we blend three signals: the most recent game (~5%), a rolling five-game average (~25% scaled down when fewer games are available), and the full-season average for stability (~70%).
+Forecasts are also capped to roughly a 95th percentile of the player's own historical production (with modest headroom) so backups cannot inherit starter-level stat lines.
+You can adjust the weights or window in
-You can adjust the weights or window in `NFL_SPORTSBETTING.py` via `RECENT_FORM_LAST_GAME_WEIGHT`, `RECENT_FORM_WINDOW_WEIGHT`, and `RECENT_FORM_GAMES` if you want a different balance between short- and long-term form.
+`NFL_SPORTSBETTING.py` via `RECENT_FORM_LAST_GAME_WEIGHT`,
+`RECENT_FORM_WINDOW_WEIGHT`, and `RECENT_FORM_GAMES` if you want a different balance between short- and long-term form.